Coming to the festival? Here's what you need to know...

 - Dogs must be kept under effective control at all times

 - It is up to each verandah owner as to whether dogs are allowed onto their properties – please respect their decision

 - BYO dog poo bags and use them!

-A limited number of festival t-shirts will be available for sale at the merchandise tent at Festival HQ for $30 each.
-These feature the festival logo drawing (by local artist Peter Waddle) printed on a men’s and women’s organic cotton t-shirts in three colours.
+A limited number of festival t-shirts will be available at the merchandise tent at Festival HQ for $30 each.
+These feature the festival logo drawing (by local artist Peter Waddle) printed on organic cotton t-shirts in three colours.
 Tote bags will also be available for $20 and children’s t-shirts for $25.

 CDs by some festival performers will also be sale at the merchandise tent.

 Verandah Music Festival is a waste aware event and is aiming to achieve zero waste to landfill.

 We provide water refill stations so please bring a refillable water bottle.

 Carbon emissions associated with conducting the Verandah Music Festival will be calculated with assistance from University of Tasmania staff and will be offset to make the festival carbon neutral.

 Our passion is for the festival to benefit people without harming the planet.